AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module9/ex3.md

 * Paste the Java-Script code
 * Click **Save** to save your new Variable.

 The next Variable will be `customerMobileNr`.
-When a customer creates a profile on the SYTYCD website, we'll link the customer's Mobile Number to his or her customer profile in Platform.
+When a customer creates a profile on the Platform Demo website, we'll link the customer's Mobile Number to his or her customer profile in Platform.

 In the **User-Defined Variables** - section, click **New**.